Identifying Retail Leasing Talent

 “Employee Development Programs – Focusing on Strengths”

-Companies invest heavily into the development of their employees; often these programs are designed for multiple participants and have little effect if meant for behavioral modification.
+Companies invest heavily in the development of their employees; often, these programs are designed for multiple participants and have little effect when intended for behavioural modification.
 A person’s behavioral attributes are relatively ingrained by the time they finish adolescence although it is possible to make some adjustments by focusing on one’s ‘near strengths.’

-Shifting a “Behavioral DNA” takes a great deal of effort.
+Shifting a “Behavioural DNA” takes a great deal of effort.

 The benchmark allows you to apply programs that are customized to the individual by targeting specific ‘near strength’ attributes where improvement will have the greatest effect.
-To have a high performing “POS” score one must have a 65 point score or greater in a majority of the attributes key to the POS benchmark.
-Statistically, it’s not possible to move an attribute’s behavioral score more than five points, yet moving a key attribute from 60 to 65 through a targeted career development program will have a dramatic effect on the POS score and the individual’s ranking.
-Shifting “Behavioral DNA” takes a great deal of effort.
+To have a high-performing “POS” score, one must have a score of 65 or greater in a majority of the key attributes to the POS benchmark.
+Statistically, it’s not possible to move an attribute’s behavioural score more than five points, yet moving a key attribute from 60 to 65 through a targeted career development program will have a dramatic effect on the POS score and the individual’s ranking.
+Shifting “Behavioural DNA” takes a great deal of effort.

-Note: Read Article – “You are what you were and will be what your are”
+Note: Read Article – “You are what you were and will be what you are”

 It is not uncommon for a junior leasing manager to be placed under the wing of a firm’s Senior Leasing Manager.
-However imagine if it was determined that this particular Senior Leasing Manager’s POS score indicated that h/she was unlikely to progress beyond an average status in their current role, while the young protégé had all the attributes to be a high performing VP Retail Leasing executive one day.
+However, imagine if it were determined that this particular Senior Leasing Manager’s POS score indicated that h/she was unlikely to progress beyond an average status in their current role, while the young protégé had all the attributes to be a high-performing VP Retail Leasing executive one day.
 In this instance, is it appropriate that this Senior Leasing Manager should mentor, and if so, to what extent and for how long should h/she be responsible for the junior representative’s development?

 Survey Results to be continued:

-In the meantime, should any other questions come to mind, I would be pleased to offer you additional insights from the survey and offer insight as to how we could impact the development of your leasing team and ongoing succession strategy.
+In the meantime, should any other questions come to mind, I would be pleased to offer you additional insights from the survey and discuss how we could support the development of your leasing team and ongoing succession strategy.

 Sincerely,